Adoption Fact Sheets

-AFCARS defines waiting children as foster children ages 0 to 17 who either have a case goal of adoption or whose parental rights have been terminated.
+AFCARS defines waiting children as children in foster care ages 0 to 17 who either have a case goal of adoption or whose parental rights have been terminated.
 Youth who are 16 and 17 who have a goal of emancipation are not considered to be waiting children.

 For adopted children, the length of stay is the lifetime length of stay for those children who have had only one or two episodes in foster care, which includes about 94 percent of the children.
 For waiting children, the length of stay is for the most recent foster care episode.

 When we used AFCARS data to report Title IV-E eligibility (which we did in the majority of the sheets), children were counted as IV-E eligible if a IV-E payment was made on their behalf during the reporting period for waiting children, and at adoption for adopted children.
 Some children who do not receive a payment in this time frame may still be IV-E eligible.
 For the states using Child Trends’ IV-E data, the percentage is based on the state’s report.

 Prior Relationship of Adoptive Parent